Doctor of Physical Therapy FAQs

 What is the deadline for the PTCAS Application and the South College DPT Supplemental Application?

-The deadline for both applications is May 15, 2020 for the cohort beginning in June 2020.
-Pending CAPTE approval, the January 2020 cohort applications will be due November 15, 2019.
+Please refer to our PTCAS program profile pages for the most up to date deadlines.
 Both applications and all supporting materials must be submitted by the deadline in order for your application to be reviewed by the Admissions Committee.
 The South College DPT program will make offers of admission on a rolling basis so applicants are encouraged to apply early within the application cycle.

 What are the fees for the PTCAS Application and the South College DPT Supplemental Application?